winglang/wing/docs/docs/02-concepts/02-application-tree.md

 }

-let imageStorage = new ImageStorage(); // This goes in root let defaultThumbnails = new ThumbnailBucket() as "defaultsThumbs" in imageStorage; // This is explicitly named "defaultsThumbs" and explicitly placed inside imageStorage
+let imageStorage = new ImageStorage(); // This goes in root let defaultThumbnails = new ThumbnailBucket() as "defaultThumbs" in imageStorage; // This is explicitly named "defaultThumbs" and explicitly placed inside imageStorage

 // Here's a tree view of the generated infrastructure:
 //